pinting/pinting.github.io/README.md

+# pinting.hu

 This my personel website which I created in 2010.
-It uses jQuery to show the user some quite laggy animation, but it is nice and i keep using it nowadays.
+It uses jQuery to show the visitor some quite laggy animation, but it is nice and I kept it up.